eligugliotta/SAND/README.md

 SAND was created to facilitate comparative analysis of Saudi Arabia's tourism promotion strategies across different target audiences, incorporating both visual and textual data to enable comprehensive multimodal analysis of the country's self-representation in tourism marketing

 To access the SAND images, please contact me at **eli.gugliotta@gmail.com**.
-In this repository, you will find SAND data, *i.e.* a file containing both types of text, the natural ones (anonymised posts), and the automatically-generated texts for image captions, as well as their manual validation.
+In this repository, you will find SAND data, *i.e.* a file containing both types of text, the natural textual ones (anonymised posts), and the automatically-generated texts for image captions, as well as their manual validation.

 Indeed, in the "SAND_texts.tsv" file we provide the following data: